Primary Navigation Mobile

 This car is great fun to drive.

 Bang, and the traffic’s gone – to the tune of an eager but not over the top under-bonnet cadence and an exhaust system that can do subtle if required, antisocial if that’s your bag.
-Just be careful going full bore in the manual gearbox mode, since it’s easy to get hung-up at the limiter if you don’t select the next gear in time.
+Just be careful going full bore in the manual gearbox mode, I found it’s easy to get hung-up at the limiter if you don’t select the next gear in time.

 The chassis and suspension cover a similarly broad spectrum of capability.
 Three-stage adaptive damping comes as standard, and while this – sensibly – never turns the A45 S into a fluffy pillow, it’s compromising enough in its softest setting to allow for comfortable long-distance cruising.
 Similarly, the hardest won’t take your teeth out – or ruin your date.